Vichy France: Prisoners

 Germany took two million French soldiers as prisoners-of-war and sent them to camps in Germany.
 About a third had been released on various terms by 1944.
 Of the remainder, the officers and NCOs (corporals and sergeants) were kept in camps but were exempt from forced labour.
 The privates were first sent to "Stalag" camps for processing and were then put to work.
 About half of them worked in German agriculture, where food rations were adequate and controls were lenient.
 The others worked in factories or mines, where conditions were much harsher.

 Armistice Army

-The Germans occupied northern France directly.
-The French had to pay costs for the 300,000-strong German occupation army, amounting to 20 million Reichsmarks per day, at the artificial rate of twenty Francs to the Reichsmark.
-That was 50 times the actual costs of the occupation garrison.
-The French government also had responsibility for preventing French citizens from escaping into exile.
+The French government had responsibility for preventing French citizens from escaping into exile.